Automattic/wc-calypso-bridge/readme.txt

 == Changelog ==

+= Unreleased =
+* Remove "Notify me of new posts by email" checkbox in reviews section #1420

 = 2.3.1 =
 * Render introductory offer banner on Woo Home #1397
 * Force remove "Need help?" spotlight in tasklist #1417